Bate Besong: Life and career

 In 1992, shortly after his play Beasts of No Nation was staged, Besong was kidnapped and tortured by state security agents who took him to an unknown location from where he was later released when news of his kidnapping became public.
 In 1992 he won the Association of Nigerian Authors' Prize for Requiem for the Last Kaiser.
 Besong later obtained a PhD in Literary Studies from Calabar (Nigeria).

+He died on March 8, 2007, in a car accident on the Douala-Yaounde highway.

+Legacy

+Besong was described by Pierre Fandio as “one of the most representative and regular writers of what might be referred to as the second generation of the emergent Cameroonian literature in English".
+On July 18, 2008, Niyi Osundare paid tribute to Besong with a speech given during the 2008 EduArt Awards for Cameroonian Literature in English.